 Apply to be a tutor at the Learning Support Center

 If you think you would enjoy breaking down complex issues into smaller steps, connecting with new people, and helping others as a part of a supportive, academic-minded environment, then being a tutor is a great option for you!
-You will be working both with your fellow students as a tutor and with other students as your tutor coworkers, backing each other up and providing support in our online staff chats.
+You will be working both with your fellow students as a tutor and with other students as your tutor coworkers, backing each other up and providing support.

 Subjects We Currently Need Tutors For

 We always accept applications year-round for the following subjects, though we tend to do much of our hiring before Fall quarter begins every year: math, writing, chemistry, biology, accounting, statistics, BSTEC, CIS, computer science, physics, and more.

 - Accounting - 101, 201, 202, 203, QuickBooks (Acct 216)